Final Platform Layer 1.0.0

 Exchange

-With a Exchange instruction, you can do an atomic exchange and get the previous value back before the change as an atomic operation.
+With an Exchange instruction, you can do an atomic exchange and get back the previous value (before the change) as an atomic operation.

 Pseudo code: